 Each season, we’re bombarded with what seem like a million trends we’re supposed to follow.
 It’s a little overwhelming, especially when you’re so busy adulting that you barely have time to think about fashion like you used to.
 So how do you fit some new trends into your wardrobe each season, in a mindful way?
-Here’s how to choose which fashion trends to go for, and why.
+Here’s how to choose which sustainable luxury fashion trends to go for, and why.

 Choose the trends with which you truly identify.